0xCoto/Virgo/paper.md

 By additionally providing the observer with an important set of utilities, `Virgo` also makes for a great tool for planning (radio) observations.
-This includes the ability to compute the position of astronomical sources in the sky for a given date (see \autoref{fig:predict}), estimate the right ascension and declination given the observer's coordinates along with the altitude and azimuth the telescope is pointing to and convert equatorial to galactic coordinates with the help of the `Astropy` package [@astropy:2013; @astropy:2018].
+This includes the ability to compute the position of astronomical sources in the sky for a given date (see \autoref{fig:predict}), and conversely, estimate the right ascencion and declination given the observer's coordinates along with the altitude and azimuth the telescope is pointing to, with the help of the `Astropy` package [@astropy:2013; @astropy:2018].

 ![Example prediction of the location of the Cygnus A radio galaxy (3C 405) in the celestial sphere of the observer.\label{fig:predict}](predict.pdf)

-Likewise, the software provides a handy tool for simulating HI profiles based on the Leiden/Argentine/Bonn (LAB) Survey of Galactic HI [@Kalberla2005], whose spectra (see \autoref{fig:profile}
+Likewise, the software provides a handy tool for retrieving HI profiles based on the Leiden/Argentine/Bonn (LAB) Survey of Galactic HI [@Kalberla2005].
+These spectra (see \autoref{fig:profile}
-for an example) can be associated with the integrated 21 cm all-sky map previewer shown in \autoref{fig:map}.
+for an example) can be correlated with the integrated 21 cm all-sky map previewer shown in \autoref{fig:map}.

 ![Sample HI profile ($\alpha = 20^{\mathrm{h}}30^{\mathrm{m}}$, $\delta = 45^{\circ}$) obtained with the package's `virgo.simulate()` function.\label{fig:profile}](profile.pdf)